fn2189/fn2189.github.io/_posts/2019-6-19-order_matters.md

         scores = torch.matmul(M.transpose(-2, -1), c_t.unsqueeze(2)) \
                          / math.sqrt(d_k)
 ```
-Those relevance scores are then normalized through softmax to sum to 1.
+Those relevance scores are normalized through softmax to sum to 1.

 ```python
         p_attn = F.softmax(scores, dim = -1)
 ```

-The resulting coefficient then used as the weights to compute the weighted sum of the memories that serves as the new input to the LSTM r_t while q_t serves as the new hidden state.
+The resulting coefficients then used as the weights to compute the weighted sum of the memories that serves as the new input to the LSTM r_t while q_t serves as the new hidden state.
 ```python
         r_t_1 = torch.matmul(M, p_attn).squeeze(-1)
             #print(f'r_t_1: {r_t_1.size()}')